patternfly/patternfly-react/packages/react-charts/src/components/ChartStack/examples/ChartStack.md

     const { width } = this.state;
     return (
       <div ref={this.containerRef}>
-        <p>This demonstrates monthly data with a bottom aligned legend and responsiveness for mobile</p>
         <div style={{ height: '225px' }}>
           <Chart
             ariaDesc="Stack Chart with monthly metric data"